-Five Days of Summer Vacation in North Myrtle Beach
+5 Days of Summer Vacation in North Myrtle Beach

-After you’ve settled in and enjoyed a few days of sun and sand, hit North Myrtle Beach’s iconic Barefoot Landing, which encompasses 100 acres of fun for all ages.
-Little ones will love the old-school carousel, while teens and parents love the plentiful shopping and diverse selection of restaurants (fresh seafood, Italian and South Carolina barbecue are just a few of the many delicious choices), many of which are kid-friendly.
+You could spend an entire afternoon exploring North Myrtle Beach’s iconic Barefoot Landing, which encompasses more than 100 acres of fun for all ages.
+Little ones will love the old-fashioned carousel, while teens and parents will love the dozens of stores, all full of unique treasures.
+More than just a great shopping experience, Barefoot Landing is famous for its diverse selection of restaurants—fresh seafood, Mexican and Italian are just a few of the many delicious choices—many of which are kid-friendly.

 SPORTS (AND MUSIC) IN THE PARK

-There are a number of other popular events throughout the summer, many of them daylong and free.
-The annual Music on Main Concert Series offers music and dancing in the heart of North Myrtle Beach every Thursday night, from mid-May to the first Thursday in October.
+There are a number of other popular events throughout the summer, many of which are free.
+The annual Music on Main Concert Series offers music and dancing in the heart of North Myrtle Beach every Thursday night, from mid-May through September.
 If you prefer movies over music, watch a movie under the stars at Movies @ McLean.
 All movies are rated G or PG, so it’s a perfect nighttime activity for your little ones (or all you grown-up kids).

 THE DAY’S CATCH